 - Smooth condiments are OK.

-- DO NOT eat very spicy or acidic foods and dressings.
+- Don't eat very spicy or acidic foods and dressings.

 - Avoid chunky relishes and pickles.